hongtaicao/cao2024large/readme.md

 * Subgraph Matching: given a small pattern graph ``P`` and a large data graph ``G``, find all subgraphs ``S`` of ``G`` such that ``S`` is isomorphic to ``P``.
 Below is an example.
     + ![ScreenShot](image/subgraph-matching-example.png)
     + Support graphs with a mixture of directed edges and undirected edges.
-    + Support both labeled and unlabeled graphs.
+    + Support both vertex labels, edge labels, and unlabeled graphs.
 Do not allow partially labeled and partially unlabeled graphs.
     + Support all of edge-induced (non-induced), vertex-induced (induced) and homomorphic subgraph matching.
     + Subgraph matching by default refers to edge-induced subgraph matching.